-- 1. The urgent need to develop a global framework for the reporting of climate-related and other sustainability matters, and the infrastructure required for its effective implementation, is a major focus of ICAEW's wide-ranging programme of work in support of the Paris Agreement and the United Nations' Sustainable Development Goals.
-We are longstanding supporters of widely applied, high quality international reporting standards and believe that global alignment is critical to efforts to meet the increasing demand from investors and other users of company reports for consistent, comparable and reliable information on sustainability matters. - 2.
-To assist in our assessment of global and jurisdictional proposals for new requirements for the reporting of sustainability matters in mainstream financial reporting, we make reference to a number of broad, inter-related principles, as follows: - a.
+- 3. To assist in our assessment of global and jurisdictional proposals for new requirements for the reporting of sustainability matters in mainstream financial reporting, we make reference to a number of broad, inter-related principles, as follows: - a.
 Due process is transparent and of sufficient quality; proposals are preceded by effective outreach, are clear and accessible, and constituents have sufficient opportunity to provide effective input. - b.
 The proposals are likely to enhance significantly the availability to investors of high quality and consistent information on sustainability matters. - c.
 The new or enhanced information will be published at the same time as the financial statements, to encourage connectivity and investor understanding. - d.
 Implementation dates have due regard to the degree of preparedness of reporting entities within scope and the practical challenges of implementation. - e.
-The new or enhanced information proposed will be subject to a third-party assurance regime to enhance investor confidence in the reliability of the reported information. - f.
-The proposals contribute to the global alignment of sustainability reporting requirements, including definitions and language, to minimise in particular the challenges of compliance for reporting entities subject to more than one regulatory regime. - 3.
+The new or enhanced information proposed will be capable of being subjected to a third-party assurance regime to enhance investor confidence in the reliability of the reported information. - f.
+The proposals contribute to the global alignment of sustainability reporting requirements, including definitions and language, to minimise in particular the challenges of compliance for reporting entities subject to more than one regulatory regime. - 4.
 It is in this context that we have undertaken our review of the Board's proposals, drawing on our experience of similar reporting innovations and following conversations with a broad range of stakeholders about the proposals.